manetu/policyengine/docs/docs/concepts/policy-conjunction.md

 The operation phase uses **tri-level policy output** (negative, zero, positive) instead of simple boolean GRANT/DENY.
 A negative outcome is equivalent to DENY, and a zero outcome is equivalent to GRANT in other phases.
 The **positive outcome is unique**: it acts as a "GRANT Override" that bypasses all other phases.

 :::tip Terminology
-This feature is sometimes called "tri-state" in conversation, referring to the three possible states: deny, continue, and grant override.
+This feature is sometimes called "tri-state" in conversation, referring to the three possible outcomes.
 The documentation uses "tri-level" to emphasize that the actual output is an integer with magnitude, not just three discrete states—the specific value can serve as a reason code for auditing.
 :::

 ### Why Tri-Level?